hmxmilohax/rb3-pc/README.md

 # CUSTOM CONFIGURATION:

-**Right click on Rock Band 3** in RPCS3, then click on “**Create Custom Configuration**”
+**Right click on Rock Band 3** in RPCS3, then click on “**Create Custom Configuration**”.
 ![A screenshot of RPCS3's right click menu, showing "Create Custom Configuration" highlighted](images/cust/rpcs3customconfig.png "Create Custom Gamepad Configuration")

 This may seem overwhelming because of the sheer number of options, but I have color-coded the settings that require adjustment.
-Everything not colored should remain on the default options and left unchanged.
+Anything not colored should be left alone.

 | COLOR | MEANING |
 |---|---|